Music behind the Essen Haus, the Come Back In, and the Up North bar silenced for now

-Live music behind the businesses on the 500 block of East Wilson Street: the Essen Haus, Come Back In, and the Up North bar, has been silenced for now.
+Live music behind the Downtown businesses on the 500 block of East Wilson Street — the Essen Haus, Come Back In and the Up North bar — has been silenced for now.

-Bob Worm, 74, who has owned those establishments for 40 years, said he's been having live music for 26 years and began holding more of it outside during the pandemic.
+Bob Worm, 74, who has owned those establishments for 40 years, said he has had live music for 26 years and began presenting more of it outside during the pandemic.
 It has helped keep him going, he said.

 The citation says that Worm is allowed to have amplified music only during six permitted events per year and not on a recurring basis.